Tldr; Collection of VC investment thesis that has been made public

 Having scoured the internet I have only been able to accumulate a handful.
 If I had this problem, I felt others no doubt would too.
 So like the VC pitch deck collection and startup pitch deck collection, I created one for VC investment thesis’.

-If you have one to share, kindly ping me at [email protected] and I’ll add it.
+If you have one to share, kindly email me and I’ll add it.
 Cheers.

 - Investment Memos for VC Interviews